mkorangestripe/mntproj-data/README.md

 pip install -r requirements.txt
 ```

 * Create virtual environment and install dependencies from [Pipfile](Pipfile), or [Pipfile.lock](Pipfile.lock) if present.
-If installed, pyenv will prompt you to install the specified version of Python if not already.
+If installed, [pyenv](https://github.com/mkorangestripe/linux/blob/master/linux-notes/python-management.md#pyenv) will prompt you to install the specified version of Python if not already.
 ```shell script
 pipenv install
 ```

-* With Anaconda installed, create virtual environment, install dependencies in [mntproj_py3.12.7.yaml](mntproj_py3.12.7.yaml), and install Python 3.12.7:
+* With Anaconda installed, create virtual environment, install dependencies in [mntproj_py3.12.7.yaml](mntproj_py3.12.7.yaml), and install Python 3.12.7
 ```shell script
 conda env create -n mntproj_py3.12.7 -f mntproj_py3.12.7.yaml python=3.12.7
 ```

+See [Package management](#package-management) below for further details.

 ### Run as an API